Skip to main content

 A quick tutorial on how to use the 'Version Comparison' function on Avvoka

-All versions of an Agreement on Avvoka are tracked - new versions are created when documents are published during a negotiation, or when a user 'Hard Saves', using the floppy disk icon.
+All versions of an agreement on Avvoka are tracked - new versions are created when documents are published during a negotiation, the questionnaire is revisited, or when a user 'Hard Saves', using the floppy disk icon.

 Did this answer your question?